 9. New River Gorge – West Virginia

-Another sandstone climbing paradise, the New River Gorge is one of the most popular climbing areas in the United States.
+Another sandstone climbing paradise, the New River Gorge is one of the most popular climbing areas in Virginia and all of the United States.
 Most of the routes are more appropriate for advanced and expert climbers, but the upside is that there are areas available for any and every season.
 It’s also located only about an hour drive from the iconic and famous Red River Gorge, so a trip to the two could easily be combined.
+If you have a free day or two between climbing, do check out some of the incredible hiking trails over at some of Virginia’s best national parks.

 10. Red River Gorge – Kentucky